nroi/increx/README.md

 Just copy both scripts into your `PATH`.
 If your Erlang history does not reside in `~/.cache/erlang-history/erlang-shell-log`, update the path in the `increx` file.

+If you haven't installed pyperclip, get it from pip:
+`pip install  --user pyperclip`

 ## Usage